-The devices offer a pin-selectable skip mode or fixed-frequency PWM mode option.
-They have an internal LS MOSFET that turns on when the FSYNC pin is connected to VBIAS or if there is a clock present on the FSYNC pin.
+The MAX16936/MAX16938 offer a pin selectable skip mode or fixed-frequency PWM mode option.
+The IC has an internal LS MOSFET that turns on when the FSYNC pin is connected to $V{BIAS}$ or if there is a clock present on the FSYNC pin.
 This enables the fixed-frequency-forced PWM mode operation over the entire load range.
 This option allows the user to maintain fixed frequency over the entire load range in applications that require tight control on EMI.
-Even though the device has an internal LS MOSFET for fixed-frequency operation, an external Schottky diode is still required to support the entire load range.
+Even though the devices have an internal LS MOSFET for fixed-frequency operation, an external Schottky diode is still required to support the entire load range.
 If the FSYNC pin is connected to GND, the skip mode is enabled on the device.